Aphrontos/Complicate-Rock-Paper-Scissors/README.md

 # Patch Notes:
 1.0 Initial Commit

+1.1 Fixed the Strengths and Weaknesses Chart
+    Refactored the code such that the string form of the variant codes is calculated from the list form.

 # USAGE
 1. Install Python and Jupyter Notebook.
 2. Download the Jupyter Notebook.
 Make sure your Python version is at least 3.9